brycewray/hugo-site/content/posts/2020/01/streamers-party.md

 By the time I was in my twenties, satellite-delivered programming was becoming available on cable systems, which were popping up even in little towns like mine where antennae worked just fine.
 I still remember when my home town first got cable TV, around 1980 or so.
 My parents’ initial cable subscription included: the local channels (*i.e.*, the nearest network affiliates); a couple of pay channels (which you could hear but not see if you didn't subscribe to them, since the primitive system couldn't fully shut out all the signal); the "[superstations](https://en.wikipedia.org/wiki/Superstation)" [WTBS](https://en.wikipedia.org/wiki/TBS_(American_TV_channel)) and [WGN](https://en.wikipedia.org/wiki/WGN_America); a couple of religion-oriented channels; and a short-lived movie channel which aired only two or three hours of prime-time programming per night.

-I didn't see, much less subscribe to, anything like a "real" cable system---i.e., one that was overwhelmingly satellite channels---until a couple of years later, in another town nearby.
+I didn't see, much less subscribe to, anything like a "real" cable system---*i.e.*, one that was overwhelmingly satellite channels---until a couple of years later, in another town nearby.
 Since I then was a radio announcer who often checked the Associated Press teletype machine at work, I was fascinated by one channel in particular: a live text feed from the AP.
 Waking early each day for my morning-drive "air shift," I'd sit in the living room of my apartment, quickly eating breakfast off a TV tray while using this feed to get an advance look at what I'd later be yanking off the radio station teletype machine.

 That cable system also gave me my first views of the [Weather Channel](https://weather.com), [CNN](https://cnn.com), and [ESPN](https://espn.com)---all very new at the time.